AnnickvOol/si-measures/README.rst

     select_relevant_sentences.py

-We finetune a trained BERT model using labeled datasets for two classification tasks: determining whether a sentence is SI-related or not and determining whether a paragraph is specific or not.
+We finetune a trained BERT model using labeled datasets for the following two classification tasks:

+* Determining whether a sentence is SI-related or not

+* Determining whether a paragraph is specific or not

+This is done by running the following Jupyter notebook
 ::

     Finetune BERT model.ipynb

 One of the SI measures makes use of the output of BERTopic.
-In the following notebook latent topics are extracted from the set of SI-related sentences.
+In the following notebook latent topics are extracted from the set of SI-related sentences

 ::